turingschool/curriculum/tutorials/better_views/pagination.markdown

 #### Scoping Queries

-Normally we'd query our articles like this:
+Normally we would query our articles like this:

 ```
 @articles = Article.all